ovh/docs/pages/web_cloud/web_hosting/handle_sftp_connexion_vscode/guide.en-gb.md

 ```

-For more details on the options in the sftp.json file, see [project documentation](https://github.com/Natizyskunk/vscode-sftp/wiki/configuration).
+For more details on the options in the sftp.json file, see the [project documentation](https://github.com/Natizyskunk/vscode-sftp/wiki/configuration).

 ### Download the project locally